k3t3n/FlyConn/README.md

-# flycircuit
-## A Circuit Analysis: Connectivity Based Classification of the Drosophila Brain
+# A Circuit Analysis of the Drosophila Brain using Connectivity Based Classification

+This repository contains example code for the circuit analysis described in the following paper:

+**Circuit Analysis of the Drosophila Brain using Connectivity-based Neuronal Classification Reveals Organization of Key Information Processing Pathways**, by Ketan Mehta, Rebecca F. Goldin, and Giorgio A. Ascoli.

+## Contents

 **`generate_connectomes`** : Generate stochastic binary connectomes using FlyCircuit Data